April 29, 2019 at 6:45 AM #424045

 @Cory, I’m speculating that your vendor is not using Lectora, which does not have the functionality to pause entire pages.
 It’s possible that the content of the page is (for example) and MP4 video that can, indeed, be paused.May 1, 2019 at 2:27 AM #424286

 Tim KMember354 pts@timk

 It should be pretty easy to identify the software that has been used.
 I don’t have something created with Captivate but both Lectora and Storyline write something like “Generated by: Lectora Inspire 17.0.6” or “Created with Storyline 360” into the source code of every file.
 Or just ask the vendor which one was used.
 But indeed a timeline feature is not directly pointing to Lectora.

 If you wanted to create a timeline in Lectora you could use a (silent) audio file and animate your page through events.
 If you pause the audio the page will pause as well.
-The audio player comes with an inbuilt “progress bar” that can be customized.This post has received 1 vote up.May 22, 2019 at 5:28 am #425552
+The audio player comes with an inbuilt “progress bar” that can be customized.This post has received 2 votes up.May 22, 2019 at 5:28 AM #425552

 As Tim mentions… a timeline doesnot directly is ‘Lectora’.
 Storyline however has.
 Add a screenshot of the project and changes are that someone here can immediately link it to whatever programme was used.
 Storyline, Rise and Captivate all have quite recognizable look and feel if a developer not deliberately changes that.

 As does Lectora for that..June 21, 2019 at 10:41 AM #427132